shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ## Required fields

-By default, any field that is not type-hinted as nullable is required.
-However, you can explicitly mark a field as required by adding the `Required` attribute to it.
+By default, any field that is not typehinted as `null` is required.
+However, you can explicitly mark a field as required by adding the `Required` attribute.
 This will automatically add a validation rule to the field.
 This is necessary for fields marked as `translated`, as translated fields must be nullable.

 ```php